OctopusDeploy/docs/docs/api-and-integration/metadata/jira.md

 This means you can configure any Octopus instance, whether self-hosted or cloud, to use the Jira integration.
 The only network connectivity requirements are that your Octopus server and your browser can connect to the Jira Base URL discussed below.

-If you are using Jira Server, see [Connecting Jira Cloud and Octopus Deploy](#connecting-jira-cloud-and-octopus-deploy).
+If you are using Jira Cloud, see [Connecting Jira Cloud and Octopus Deploy](#connecting-jira-cloud-and-octopus-deploy).

 1. Configure the Jira extension in Octopus Deploy.